shinigami423/UFOs/README.md

 Link to our project: https://shinigami423.github.io/UFOs/

 ## Results
 With the update to the index.html file, we are now able to filter other criteria including Date, City, State, Country, and Shape.
-This allows the users to adjust their search parameters on the left sides of the website.
+This allows the users to adjust their search parameters on the left side of the website.
 For example, the user wants to search for sightings on a given date 1/7/2010 in the state of Massachusetts:

 ![](static/images/image_1.PNG)